 If there's an excess or co-payment to pay, we'll write to you or the dependant having treatment (if they're aged 16 or over).
 We apply your excess or co-payment in the order in which we receive your claims.
 Once you've paid the full excess or co-payment amount, you won't have to pay it for any more treatment you claim for during that policy year.
-You don't have to pay the excess or co-payment if you're claiming for the dental allowance, cash benefits, outpatient physiotherapy, complementary medicine, chiropody and podiatry, speech therapy or occupational therapy.
+You don't have to pay the excess or co-payment if you're claiming for the dental allowance or cash benefits.
 We'll let you know which consultant, healthcare professional, hospital or clinic you need to pay your excess or co-payment to.